 What is Prayer?

 Prayer can take on different forms such as verbal, written, or silent communication.
 It can consist of petition, confession, lamentation, and other expressions of faith.
-The subject of prayer permeates the Old and New Testaments.
+The subject of prayer permeates the Old and New Testament.

 The Old Testament places prayer in connection with other religious acts, such as sacrifices, vows, fasts, and mourning ceremonies.
 "To pray" is expressed in Hebrew by ‘athar or he‘ethir, a verb which in Arabic means "to sacrifice," and thus had a cultic meaning from the beginning.
 This word is found in the older sources of the Pentateuch and in Judges xiii.
 8; Job xxii.
 27, xxxiii.
-26. More frequently hith pallel is used, from a root palal to which Wellhausen, with reference to I Kings xviii.
-28, assigns the original meaning "to make incisions."
-Like the corresponding noun tephillah, it is found in older and later books of the Old Testament.
+26.

-The Old Testament prescribes no such external ceremonies or postures in prayer as occur among the later Jews and the Mohammedans.
+The Old Testament prescribes no such external ceremonies or postures in prayer as occur among the later Jews and Muslims.
 The petitioner stood or prostrated himself as did the subject before the king.
 The hands were extended to express purity, and were lifted up to heaven or toward the sanctuary in intercession.
 Prayer as the freest expression of religious life could be performed in any place, although the sanctuary was considered the most appropriate.
 In early times prayer accompanied the offer of sacrifice; later it is mentioned expressly as an integral part of daily service, partly as a function of the Levites in which the people joined.

 It is nowhere directed in the Old Testament because it was regarded as the natural expression of religious life.
 No definite form is prescribed; the mode of expression was left to the inspiration of the moment; but the prayers contained in the Psalter naturally gained lasting importance as hymns of the congregation.
 Prayer was called forth by the most varying sentiments; it was an expression of gratitude for gifts, but more frequently it expressed supplication for external well-being, for deliverance from distress, for forgiveness of sins, or for wisdom.